rbowsley/lamplighthelp/source/2-1-0_Common_Terms.markdown

 - You can use these to further divide up the work you do.
 They help you to record a finer level of detail and monitor who is attending what.
 For example, Mentoring can be further divided into Education and Employment.
 As with {{workarea}}s, these will probably already be set up in your system, although the System Administrator can add and edit them.
 For more on this see the section on adding {{workarea}}s above.

 ### {{Outcome}}s
 - This is the change or difference you have made to your {{user}}s.
 This is measured over time and more than once to show before and after scores for comparison.
 To understand more about {{outcome}}s, please see section [8 Outcomes](/help/index/p/8.0.0).

 ### {{Group}}
 - {{Group}}s are used to make sets of {{people}} or {{org}}s that you have brought together for some reason: to communicate with, to report on, or to work with.
 You can create as many {{group}}s as you need and use them in various ways.
 For more on setting up {{group}}s, please see section [11 {{Group}}s](/help/index/p/11.0.0).

 ### Tab
 - Most pages in Lamplight are organised into tabs to keep everything tidy.
 Tabs are like folder dividers in a ring binder.
-To view the content of a tab click on its title (see [3.4 Tabs](help/index/p/3.4.0)).
+To view the content of a tab, click on its title (see [3.4 Tabs](help/index/p/3.4.0)).

 ![Tabs](2.1.0a.PNG)